silviot/edx-platform-wiki/WIP:-Mixed-Module-Store.md

 **Server Configuration Settings**

-Since different servers may have differing default preferences for the revisions they require, we have introduced a new server configuration setting (`MODULESTORE_BRANCH`) for specifying this preference, with currently supported values being `draft-preferred` (set by Studio) and `published-only` (set by LMS and Preview).
+Since different servers may have differing default preferences for the revisions they require, we have introduced a new server configuration setting (`MODULESTORE_BRANCH`) for specifying this preference, with currently supported values being `draft-preferred` (set by Studio and Preview) and `published-only` (set by LMS).

 Additionally, we have changed the data structure for `Options[stores]` in the `MixedModuleStore` setting from a `dict` to a `list`, so an _ordered_ list of store preferences can be specified.
 Here is an example configuration setting for the `MixedModuleStore`: